 Before you visit any casual chain restaurant or fast food places, keep in mind that the quality of food won’t be nearly as good as what you can buy at the health food store.

 When buying chicken, eggs, or meat, you want to look for organic, pasture-raised, and grass-fed.
 Additionally, most food manufacturers who don’t use antibiotics, growth hormones, and other chemicals in their food will proudly share this information with you.
-You can assume that any animal product that doesn’t use these words to describe their food is full of chemicals that you could avoid by picking better ingredients.

 Also, keep in mind that low-carb doesn’t necessarily fit ketogenic standards.
 For example, some fruits and vegetables are fine for a low-carb diet but they are too starchy for keto dieters.
 If you’re trying to stay in ketosis, then it’s all about the carb/fat/protein ratio.